CSI-TTP-bootcamp/Fall-2022-preinternship/Fall-2022-preinternship/classwork/day11-NodeExpressPostgre/README.md

 ```

 ## How to start the server?
-in order for the server to start, app needs to listen to the port number.
+In order for the server to start, the app needs to listen to the port number.
 Use the callback function indicating that the server has started.

 ```js
 const PORT = 8080